 If you Google the company name, you may find reviews on sites such as Yelp, Houzz, etc. Be careful to ensure that the reviews you find are for the correct company, as there are many companies with the same or similar names across America, and you want to make sure you’re looking at the pertinent reviews.

-Some companies won’t have any online presence or reviews; many contractors don’t spend any time marketing online and that’s not necessarily a negative sign.
+Some companies won’t have any online presence or reviews; many renovation companies don’t spend any time marketing online and that’s not necessarily a negative sign.
 For those that have reviews, make sure that good reviews greatly outnumber bad ones.
 A few bad reviews, especially old ones, shouldn’t necessarily be a deal-breaker when you look and hire a contractor.

 Like the rest of us, contractors are only human and it’s unlikely they can please all of the people all of the time (some people are impossible to please).
 Read the negative reviews and determine how bad their behavior seems to you…and feel free to ask the contractor to explain their bad reviews.
 A significant number of bad reviews (especially in the last 2 years) clearly indicate a pattern and you should think twice about hiring this company.